Translated with DeepL.com

-Various devices can be used for two-factor authentication at KIT.
+Various procedures can be used for secure registration at KIT.
 These are described below.

 Authenticator app on the smartphone